NuLL3rr0r/babaei-net-blog-source/babaei.net/content/post/2018-07-18-how-to-run-multiplayer-call-of-duty-modern-warfare-promod-live-using-wine-on-gnu-linux/index.md

 ```
 $ cd /path/to/COD4 && ./server.sh
 ```
-__Step 13__: If it fires up successfully, after the initial splash screen, a window which will asks for a profile name appears on the screen, otherwise you should be directed to the game's main menu.
+__Step 13__: If it fires up successfully, after the initial splash screen, a window which will ask for a profile name appears on the screen, otherwise you should be directed to the game's main menu.

-In order to connect to another Promod Live server, goto Join Game and on from top/center part of the screen set Source to Local, then Game Mode to All, and finally don't forget to set Mods to Yes by clicking on Filter Servers which is set to No by default.
+In order to connect to another Promod Live server, go to Join Game and on from top/center part of the screen set Source to Local, then Game Mode to All, and finally, don't forget to set Mods to Yes by clicking on Filter Servers which is set to No by default.
 Click on Refresh List button multiple times and the server(s) will appear if there are any on your local network.

 Alternatively, if you are going to run the server as well as playing the game, from the main menu choose Start New Server.
 Then, set your desired options and choose a map to start.
 After your server starts you will be in Strat Mode.
-You will see it written on the upper right hand side of the screen which means your are in the Nadetraining mode.
+You will see it written on the upper right-hand side of the screen which means you are in the Nadetraining mode.
 You can verify this by throwing a grenade.
-If you fly alongside the grenade to see where it hits your are in Nadetraining mode.
+If you fly alongside the grenade to see where it hits you are in Nadetraining mode.
 Now in order to start the actual match mode (it doesn't make any difference if anyone has already joined the server or not), press the <code>`</code> tilde key (usually located on the top side of Tab Key and to the left of 1 Key) for the game console to show up on the screen.
-Type the following command and hit the Enter button on your keayboard; the match should restart in Standard Match mode by sending eveyone present in the map the Choose Team screen (anyone who hasn't joined yet, could join the game at this stage or even later in the middle of the game):
+Type the following command and hit the Enter button on your keyboard; the match should restart in Standard Match mode by sending everyone present in the map the Choose Team screen (anyone who hasn't joined yet, could join the game at this stage or even later in the middle of the game):

 ```
 /promod_mode match_pb